-Metra’s 2015 Core Capital program is funded through Federal Formula/State of Good Repair funds ($156.6 million).
-Other sources of funds that supplement Metra’s capital program include federal CMAQ (Congestion Mitigation and Air Quality) funding ($4 million), Regional Transportation Authority State of Good Repair capital bond funds ($45 million), and ICE funds ($13.3 million).
-The plan also calls for the continuation of Metra’s Capital Farebox Fund ($10 million) and Metra financing ($100 million).
+Metra’s 2016 Capital program is funded through Federal Formula/State of Good Repair funds ($156.6 million).
+Other sources of funds that supplement Metra’s capital program include federal CMAQ (Congestion Mitigation and Air Quality) funding ($8.8 million), and ICE funds ($4.7 million).
+The plan also calls for the continuation of Metra’s Capital Farebox Fund ($15.6 million).

-The absence of a fully authorized state capital program and delays in the renewal of a long-term federal transportation funding have limited the available capital dollars available for Metra to maintain infrastructure and rolling stock.
+The absence of a fully authorized state capital program, delays in the renewal of a long-term federal transportation funding, and the RTA not issuing bonds in 2016 have limited the available capital dollars available for Metra to maintain infrastructure and rolling stock.
 The result is a continued reliance on Metra “self-help” and other local funds to support its capital funding needs and a growing backlog of capital projects.

 Metra must submit to the RTA a balanced one-and five-year capital program.
-As part of the 2015 and 2016-2019 programs, Metra plans to apply the first $100 million in Metra financing as follows:
+As part of the 2016 program, 57 percent of the capital funding will be allocated to the Modernization Program and includes the following:

 Line Name Shown as

 Heritage Corridor HC

 Metra Electric District MED

 Milwaukee District MWD

 System-wide non-line specific MET

 PE 4507 LOCOMOTIVE REHABILITATION, MET This project involves the second major rehabilitation of 42 locomotives (units 174-214) which were delivered between 1989 and 1992.
 This project is part of an ongoing program to rehabilitate locomotives.
 This will save fuel and reduce emissions.